Job Search as an Immigrant: Overcoming the "U.S. Experience" Barrier

 • Academic and research institutions

-Avoid industries that are highly regulated or require deep local knowledge of American systems, at least initially.
-Insurance, real estate, local government, K-12 education, and legal services typically prefer candidates with established U.S. experience.
-You can break into these fields later, but they're harder as entry points.
+Avoid highly regulated industries requiring deep local knowledge initially: insurance, real estate, local government, K-12 education, and legal services.
+You can break into these later.

 The Power of Networking

-• Set a goal of 10 new LinkedIn connections weekly
+• Set goal of 10 new LinkedIn connections weekly

 • Request 2-3 informational interviews per week